-- 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or - The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.
+- 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or - The sum of 25% of W-2 wages plus 2.5% of the cost (not reduced by depreciation taken) of qualified property, which is the depreciable tangible property (including real estate) owned by a qualified business as of year end and used by the business at any point during the tax year to produce QBI.

-Another limitation for taxpayers subject to the income-based limit is that the 199A deduction generally isn't available for income from "specified service businesses."
-Examples include businesses
+Another limit if income exceeds the applicable threshold is that the 199A deduction generally isn't available for income from "specified service businesses."
+Examples include businesses that provide investment-type services and most professional practices (other than engineering and architecture).